NikolasSi/isalos.docs.github.io/docs/analytics/44anomaly.md

 <br>
 One-Class SVM aims to maximize the margin between the data and the origin in the feature space, effectively identifying outliers in scenarios where a clear "normal" class exists.
 The parameters v (nu) and C determine the balance between capturing all the "normal" data points within the boundary and allowing flexibility for some outliers.
 This trade-off is crucial for accurate anomaly detection in applications like fraud detection and system health monitoring.

-Use the Anomaly detection function by browsing in the top ribbon:
+Use the `Anomaly Detection` function by browsing in the top ribbon:

 |Analytics $$\rightarrow$$ Anomaly Detection $$\rightarrow$$ First algorithm|